Roots and Refuge

 How do our roots shape us as Asian Americans in connection to Buddhism?
 Where can we find refuge in the practice of putting pen to paper?
 As writers shaped by lineages of Buddhist poetry, exegesis, fiction, journalism, and other genres, how can we share what we have to offer to the present and future of Buddhism in the United States?

-This program includes dedicated periods of both wise speech and noble silence.
-Noble silence will be observed following each evening session through breakfast the following day.
+Noble silence will be observed following each evening session through breakfast the next morning.